Al Watan (Saudi Arabia)

 Al Watan (الوطن, lit.
 The Homeland) is a daily newspaper in Saudi Arabia.
 The chairman of the newspaper is Bandar bin Khalid.

-Al Watans main publishing centre was at Abha in the south of the country, close to the Yemen border.
+Al Watans main publishing centre was at Abha in the south of the country.
 The paper was based in the Asir province, the south-west of Saudi Arabia.
 However, later its headquarters was moved to Jeddah.
 In addition, it has publishing facilities in London, New York, Amman, and Cairo.